/*

 For many covered financial institutions, compliance with the Safeguards Rule may require significant planning, stakeholder engagement, implementation, change management, and documentation.
 For institutions still working to bring their security programs into compliance with the rule, we recommend the five priority actions listed below.
 While these actions are by no means comprehensive, they address foundational Safeguards Rule requirements and can be leveraged to address the remainder of the rule over time.

-2. Conduct a Cyber Risk AssessmentOnce you find a qualified individual in place, compliance with the Safeguards Rule dictates you must conduct a periodic risk assessment.
+Find a qualified individual.
+The Safeguards Rule dictates you must conduct a periodic risk assessment.
 These help to demonstrate the sufficiency of information security programs, and/or outline recommendations.
 The rule expressly requires businesses to run their information security programs based on the recommendations of risk assessments and to implement security safeguards to remediate risks those assessments identify.

 Recent fines highlights the importance of conducting a risk assessment.
 In May 2023, the New York Department of Financial Services (NYDFS) fined bitFlyer USA $1.2M for, among other things, failing to conduct a risk assessment under the NYDFS Cybersecurity Regulation.
 NYDFS found that although bitFlyer USA had conducted an IT audit of its systems, that audit did not provide the company insight into its security risks or how to mitigate those risks.
 Accordingly, the company failed both to conduct a compliant risk assessment and to base its security safeguards on that assessment.
 The FTC expressly modeled the new Safeguards Rule after the NYDFS Cybersecurity Regulation, so the NYDFS action against bitFlyer USA should be precedent for future FTC actions enforcing the Safeguards Rule’s risk assessment requirements.